RayJune/indexeddb-crud/README.md

       storeName: 'list',
       key: 'id',
       initialData: [
-        { id: 0, event: 'JustDemo', finished: true, date: 0 } // just for demo, not actual use ]
+        { id: 0, event: 'JustDemo', finished: true } // just for demo, not actual use ]
     }
   ]
 };

+// If you have only 1 objectSotre, suggest use the default storeName DB.getConditionItem('finished', false, doSomething);

-var storeName = 'list';
+// or pass storeName explicitly var storeName = 'list';
 DB.getConditionItem('finished', false, doSomething,storeName);
-// or use the default storeName DB.getConditionItem('finished', false, doSomething);
 ```

 #### getAll(successCallback?, storeName?)